Secure CheckoutPersonal information is secured with SSL technology.

 Laura Bruckman is an Assistant Research Professor in the Department of Materials Science and Engineering at Case Western Reserve University.
 She is currently working at the Solar Durability and Lifetime Extension Centre at Case Western, with specific research interests in quantitative spectroscopy, data science and analytics, polymer material degradation, and photovoltaics.

-Assistant Research Professor, Department of Materials Science and Engineering, Case Western Reserve University, OH, USA
+Assistant Research Professor, Department of Materials Science and Engineering, Case Western Reserve University, Cleveland, OH, USA